faif/python-patterns/README.md

 [facade.py](patterns/structural/facade.py) has a good example of detailed description, but sometimes the shorter one as in [template.py](patterns/behavioral/template.py) would suffice.

-In some cases class-level docstring with doctest would also help (see [adapter.py](patterns/structural/adapter.py)) but readable OUTPUT section is much better.

 ##### Python 2 compatibility
 To see Python 2 compatible versions of some patterns please check-out the [legacy](https://github.com/faif/python-patterns/tree/legacy) tag.

 ##### Update README
 When everything else is done - update corresponding part of README.

 ##### Travis CI
 Please run `tox` or `tox -e ci37` before submitting a patch to be sure your changes will pass CI.